This is my debut book

 Fishing Breaks offers fly fishing at the Charles Cotton’s historic Fishing House and other beats on the River Dove

 As a qualified instructor and fishing guide Tony is the ideal companion for a day on the River Dove.
-If you want to pick is brain on the history of fly fishing, as the Secretary of Izaak Walton Cottage Chapter of the Izaak Walton League of America there is simply nobody better.
-As an instructor Tony is patient and helpful, holding both the ACA and GAIA badges.
+As an instructor Tony is patient and helpful, holding both the ACA and GAIA badges, and as the Secretary of Izaak Walton Cottage Chapter of the Izaak Walton League of America, if you want to pick his brain on the history of fly fishing, there is simply nobody better.

-If you wish to ask Tony a question direct, please e-mail him direct
+If you wish to ask Tony a question directly, please e-mail him at firstname.lastname@example.org

 Top local hotel: Charles Cotton Hotel